MarkoTkalec321/Tastily/README.md

 - Admin Board tab appears to those with admin priviledges
 - Adding, editing and deleting categories and items as an admin
 - Changing order's status and a list of all users and their data
+- Most of the application's design is used from *@angular/material* library

 ## Demonstration